 Use the PocketGuard App To Help You Save Money

 If you’re aiming to save $1,000 a month, then you’re in the right place because the PocketGuard budgeting app is designed to help you do just that.
 By signing up today, you’ll be taking a major step toward ensuring financial stability that will allow you to consistently put money aside for your savings account.
-By sticking with our app, you’ll be able to reign in your needless spending, set up customized budget categories based on your specific financial needs, and put money into your pocket as well as in your bank.
+By sticking with our app, you’ll be able to rein in your needless spending, set up customized budget categories based on your specific financial needs, and put money into your pocket as well as in your bank.

-Imagine yourself in two years with your spending under control, a consistent budget each month, and a health savings account where you can place $1,000 a month with ease.
+Imagine yourself in two years with your spending under control, a consistent budget each month, and a healthy savings account where you can place $1,000 a month with ease.
 Now that’s something well worth working towards, right?
 Make that a reality by signing up with PocketGuard today.